soxueren/atsd/api/sql/README.md

 ## Joins

-Data for multiple virtual tables can be merged with the `JOIN` and `OUTER JOIN` clauses.
+Data for multiple virtual tables (metrics) can be merged with the `JOIN` and `OUTER JOIN` clauses.

 The syntax follows the SQL-92 notation using the `JOIN` clause as opposed to enumerating columns in the `WHERE` clause according to ANSI-89.

-Since joined tables always contain the same predefined columns, a join condition doesn't have to be specified explicitly, similar to NATURAL JOIN in standard SQL:
+Since joined tables always contain the same predefined columns, a `JOIN` condition doesn't have to be specified explicitly, similar to NATURAL JOIN in standard SQL:

 | **ATSD SQL** | **Standard SQL Equivalent** |
 |:---|---|